secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 - [Named Information Hash Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg)

 Used registries must define all required parameters for an algorithm to implement it without ambiguity.
-E.g. implementations must not be able to choose other parameter values for a cryptography algorithm and parameter combination.
+E.g. implementations must not be able to choose other parameter values for these predefined cryptography algorithm and parameter combinations.

 <!--But often there is no matching algorithm specification in existing IANA registries that support the appropriate selection of parameters.
 E.g. in {{?RFC5116}} the definition for AEAD_AES_128_GCM proposes a nonce length of 96 bit.